Colin Powell Says He's Voting For Biden

 Former Republican Secretary of State Colin Powell said Sunday he will vote for Joe Biden in the upcoming presidential election.

-On CNN's State of the Union, Powell said that President Trump has "drifted away" from the Constitution, and he praised other former military leaders who have recently denounced Trump's response to protests in the wake of George Floyd's death.
+On CNN's State of the Union, Powell said that President Trump has "drifted away" from the Constitution, and he praised other retired generals who have recently denounced Trump's response to protests in the wake of George Floyd's death.

 Powell served under President George W. Bush as the first black secretary of state and was chairman of the Joint Chiefs of Staff during the administration of President George H.W.
 Bush.
 He said that Trump's penchant to insult "anybody who dare[s] to speak against him" has always turned him off.
 Now, he says, more people are feeling the same way.